linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 Linkerd2-proxy isn't just incredibly fast, light, and secure, it represents some of the most cutting edge technology in the entire CNCF landscape.

-## Future work

-Oddly enough, despite Linkerd's excellent performance in these benchmarks, we have yet to make a concentrated effort on performance-tuning the proxy.
-We expect that spending time on performance will result in additional gains in this area.

-We are also eagerly watching the [SMP project](https://smp-spec.io/) as a potential source of benchmarking standards.
-Ideally, these benchmarks would be run by a neutral third party.
-Which brings us to:

 ## How to reproduce these results

 If you want to reproduce these experiments on your own, you can follow the